The popular add-in has undergone many revisions, with a major re-write for version 2.0. Please keep an eye on the What's New page for new releases.

 The add-in version offers the user the choice to save the split files in one from a variety of formats.

-The Word 2007/2010 version now provides an additional option to save the merged documents to a Sharepoint location.
+The Word 2007 and later version provides an additional option to save the merged documents to a Sharepoint location.
 If that option is checked, the browse button is not displayed and the label wording above the check box changes.
 Users may now type or paste a Sharepoint path into the dialog.

 As the field information is retained between uses of the add-in, I have added an empty 'field name' to allow the second field to be eliminated from the filename.
 To omit text strings from the filename, simply delete the content of the test string field.
 Where no second field/text string is selected, the option buttons associated with it perform no function.